-Potatoes are one of the first vegetarian things to go when you start restricting carbs, but thanks to the miracle of cauliflower, you can still manage to get a decent bowl spuds-free "potato" salad.
-Pretty much every recipe can be modified with broccoli's albino cousin.
-And if you prefer it German style, you get the distinct pleasure of curtly telling people you brought blumenkohlsalat, which just really rolls off the tongue.
+Potatoes are one of the first vegetarian things to go when you start restricting carbs, but thanks to the miracle of cauliflower, you can still manage to get a decent bowl of spuds-free "potato" salad.
+Pretty much every recipe can be modified with broccoli's cousin.
+And if you prefer it German-style, you get the distinct pleasure of curtly telling people you brought blumenkohlsalat, which just really rolls off the tongue.
 Crafty Morning has a great primer right here.

 Generally speaking, a tomato salad is a blank canvas, and one that can exist with minimal carbs.
 But the best move might be to mate it with a cucumber salad, as this wonderful recipe from Craving Tasty does, creating an exceedingly refreshing side dish that manages to go with pretty much anything.

-If you aren't already grilling avocado, you're seriously missing out on a baller BBQ move that will turn heads immediately.
+If you aren't already grilling avocado, you're seriously missing out on a stellar barbecue move that will turn heads immediately.
 But why not take it one step further and start wrapping that superfood in a cloak of bacon, essentially creating the greatest keto French fry substitute known to humankind.
-Hell, this is the kind of side that French fries strive to be.
 Learn how to do it at Kirbie's Craving.

-Everybody loves deviled eggs.
-And they're basically the equivalent of a baked potato.
-Not in the fact that they're an unfertilized zygote or whatever.
-But in the fact that you can whip pretty much everything into that yolk, including bacon.
-Or you could follow the lead of Simply Recipe's ingenius and easy move and turn it into something that reminds you of crushing a pile of wings.
+You don't have to hack a deviled egg recipe to make it keto-friendly—it's pretty much carb free from the get-go.
+The best part is that you can whip pretty much everything into that yolk, including bacon, chives, curry powder, ranch, or whatever else you're feeling.
+Or you could follow the lead of Simply Recipe's move and turn it into something that reminds you of crushing a pile of wings.

 Coleslaw is basically one of those low-carb dishes you can get away with bringing without having to explain any sort of dietary restrictions.
 Unless you're serving it in a bread bowl, you should be cool.
 The Little Pine has a great low-carb version right here.

-Mac & cheese is a surefire way to win it at a cookout, whatever "it" truly is.
-And just because you're ditching the elbows in favor of cauliflower doesn't mean you're not going to win some converts.
+Mac & cheese is a surefire way to win everyone over at a food gathering—or at least win over your taste buds.
+And just because you're ditching the elbows in favor of cauliflower doesn't mean you're not going to lose any of the amazing flavor.
 After all, cheese is the great equalizer between cultures, generations, and dietary lifestyles.
 Grab an easy and delicious version over at How to This and That, then feel free to add on to it.

-Don't worry.
-We're done with Mario references for now.
 Consider mushrooms to be a blank-slate for fillings, much like the deviled egg, but more fun.
 Because fungus.
-Sigh.
 Basically, you can stuff them with anything, as Salty Side Dish does with these tasty, less-spicy riffs on poppers.